mstrommer/ALDA_Exercise7v12021/README.md

 ## Instructions

-- You can ONLY change files `main.cpp` & `bintree.cpp`!
+- You can ONLY change files `main.cpp` & `graph.cpp`!
    * Your implementation should be in C programming language, only.

 Explanations for the other files:

 - file `tests.cpp` has all tests for the activity (DO NOT CHANGE!)
 - file `catch.hpp` has the testing library  CATCH2 (DO NOT CHANGE!)
-- file `bintree.hpp` contains the prototype definitions for `bintree.cpp` (DO NOT CHANGE!)
+- file `graph.hpp` contains the prototype definitions for `graph.cpp` (DO NOT CHANGE!)
 - file `makefile` has the commands for executing activity (DO NOT CHANGE!)
-- file  `exercise6` will be generated after compiling (if you want to test locally, just execute it)
+- file  `exercise7` will be generated after compiling (if you want to test locally, just execute it)

 ## Commands for Local Testing

 - Open a console / terminal window
 - Command to build and execute tests: `make`
-    * If executable is built already, just type: `./exercise6`
+    * If executable is built already, just type: `./exercise7`
 - Or use your fully fledged IDE ;)

 ## Notes